Ferdinand von Schirach

-Ferdinand von Schirach (born 12 May 1964) is a German lawyer and writer.
+Ferdinand Benedikt von Schirach (born 12 May 1964) is a German lawyer and writer.
 He published his first short stories at the age of forty-five.
 Shortly thereafter he became one of Germany's most successful authors.
 His books, which have been translated into more than 35 languages, have sold millions of copies worldwide and have made him "an internationally celebrated star of German literature."